 Use this opportunity to educate kids about how the media work.
 Watch news coverage with older kids and talk about it.
 Explain that news is a business and that the need to attract audiences can influence editorial decisions on how events are reported.
 Teach kids how to use search engines effectively (see this tip sheet) and steer them towards good-quality news outlets.

 Seek out news coverage from a variety of sources including the internet, newspapers, magazines and radio.
 Help your kids recognize the signs of a legitimate news outlet, such as a commitment to accuracy, a process for checking facts and limiting bias in coverage, and a willingness to correct mistakes.
 Compare the coverage by Canadian, American and other international media.
 Talk about the differences in how various media approach the same event.

 Explain that media coverage of world conflicts can trigger powerful feelings of fear and anger in people, which can turn into hate directed at certain groups of people.
 Explain how negative stereotypes can lead to simplistic and dangerous “good versus evil,” “bad guys versus good guys” perceptions.
 Point out that peaceful solutions to conflict are always preferable to retaliation and violence.

 Emphasize the positive things that may arise from traumatic events.

-Talk about how, after a tragedy, there is usually a shared outpouring of grief, concern for the victims' families and admiration for the heroes.
+Talk about how, after a tragedy like a natural disaster, there is usually a shared outpouring of grief, concern for the victims’ families and admiration for the heroes.
 Traumatic events can make us pull together and talk about the importance of loved ones and the value of life.